-We found, first, in line with the literature, there is a highly significantly positive association between playing at home and ending the match in a favourable position.
-Second, the altitude difference stood out as the one major distance-related moderator of this home advantage.
-Each 100 m of rising above sea level is associated with an increase of the home advantage by 0.032 points.
+100 m of rising above sea level is associated with an increase of the home advantage by 0.032points.
 A possible explanation for this may be that the available oxygen decreases with increasing altitude.
 Home team players are likely to be more adapted to performing well in the condition of low oxygen levels.
-Moreover, this association is in line with Pollard and Armatas (2017), who reported that in the group stages of the qualification for the 2006, 2010, and 2014 World Cup finals, each 1,000 m of additional altitude difference resulted in 0.115 additional points to the home team.
-Third, we found that the home advantage in soccer is more outspoken when the number of spectators is higher and when the home team is substantially stronger (in terms of

-UEFA coefficient) than the away team.
-These findings are consistent with Nevill et al. (1996), Goumas (2013), Ponzo and Scoppa (2014), and Pollard and Armatas (2017).
+Other explanations, as mentioned by an anonymous referee commenting the original version of the present study (Van Damme and Baert, 2019), might be a decreased air friction and a higher ball velocity.
+Third, we found that the home advantage in soccer is more outspoken when the number of spectators is higher and when the home team is substantially stronger (in terms of UEFA coefficient) than the away team.
+These findings are consistent with Nevill et al. (1996), Goumas (2013), Ponzo and Scoppa (2018), and Pollard and Armatas (2017).
 Finally, no significant association was found with variables capturing derby matches and variables portraying the home advantage at the national level.
-The latter finding is remarkable, especially for the countries in the Balkans, because the higher home advantage identified in these countries' national leagues often recurs in the literature (Pollard, 2006a, 2006b; Pollard & Gómez, 2013, 2014).
+The latter finding is remarkable, especially for the countries in the Balkans, because the higher home advantage identified in these countries' national leagues often recurs in the literature (Pollard, 2006a, 2006b; Pollard and Gómez, 2013, 2014).